 Whatever cardiovascular exercise you enjoy, it will suffice.
 If you’re a bodybuilder, just keep the goal in sight.
 The aim is to burn calories and keep your resting metabolic rate as high as possible without burning lean mass.
 For the figure athlete, the goal is to be lean, not ripped.

-To supplement your cardio workouts, checkout our recovery products to help prevent muscle breakdown.
+To supplement your cardio workouts, check out our recovery products, which help replenish your energy.

 How Long and How Often?